Saginaw Chippewa Indian Tribe’s Proposed Nonpoint Source Management Program to Restore and Protect Tribal Waters

 To be eligible for funding under the federal Clean Water Act Section 319 Nonpoint Source Program, the U.S. Environmental Protection Agency (EPA) requires tribes to develop a Nonpoint Source Assessment Report and a Nonpoint Source Management Program Plan.
 These documents identify the types of nonpoint source pollution affecting tribal waters and provide suggested actions to address the sources of the pollution.

 With the help of partners, the SCIT Planning Department has completed drafts of both the Nonpoint Source Assessment Report and the Nonpoint Source Management Program Plan.
 The next step for funding eligibility is public involvement.
 The SCIT Planning Department is starting a 30-day public review and comment period.
 Each document is available for review until Friday, March 22, 2013.
-Please provide your comments to Carey Pauquette via email (CPauquette@sagchip.org) or mail at 7070 E. Broadway, Mt.
+Please provide your comments to Carey Pauquette via email (CPauquette@sagchip.org) or mail at 7500 Soaring Eagle Blvd, Mt.
 Pleasant, MI 48858.
 You can also share your thoughts during the community meetings scheduled in March.
 Information on the documents and the community meetings are provided below.

 Nonpoint Source Assessment Report